 - Cafe Brujula – Another local cafe where you can try signature Oaxaca hot chocolate, tea, chai, and coffee.

-18. Learn Oaxaca through its street art
+18. Explore Oaxaca’s street art

 Oaxaca has tons and tons of colorful street murals.
 Exploring the colorful streets of Oaxaca where you can find many cool murals is one of the best free things to do in Oaxaca!